 Since 2010, Mr. Dougherty has commissioned and premiered nearly forty new works, including more than two dozen world premieres, by both emerging and established composers including Emily Cooley, Dominick DiOrio, Salvatore Macchia, and Bruce Trinkley.

 Mr. Dougherty is a devoted, sought-after teacher, and maintains a large private studio of young cellists in Atlanta, GA, where he teaches at the prestigious William Pu Music Academy.
-His students have earned principal chairs in the Atlanta Symphony Youth Orchestra, Emory Youth Symphony, and the Georgia Youth Symphony Orchestras.
+His students have earned principal chairs in the Atlanta Symphony Youth Orchestra, Emory Youth Symphony, and Georgia Youth Symphony Orchestras.
 Others have performed with Franklin Pond Chamber Music and have played in the Philadelphia Youth Orchestra, Beethoven Chamber Orchestra, Harrisburg Symphony Youth Orchestra, and others.
-Since 2015, nearly 30 students have been accepted to the Georgia All-State Orchestras, five of whom winning first chair.
+Since 2015, more than 30 students have been accepted to the Georgia All-State Orchestras, five winning first chair.

 Justin Dougherty holds performance degrees from the Pennsylvania State University, University of Georgia, and The Boston Conservatory where he was the assistant to his mentor, the renowned cellist Rhonda Rider.